 How to Find a Job in Australia

 Thinking about moving to the Land Down Under and wondering how to find a job in Australia?
 Then you are not alone!
 Australia is known for having an enviable environment, with its long stretches of beaches and sunny cities.
-So it’s no wonder that around 2 million permanent migrants have moved here since 2000.
-A recent report identified that, in the financial year 2016-2017, most of the migrants came from Asia, India, China, and the UK.
-Australia is listed 13th in the world’s largest economies, with an unemployment rate of only 5%, so, as well as the sunny weather, there will be an abundance of job opportunities for you to snap up.
+So it’s no wonder that around 1 million brits are living and working there.
+Australia is listed 12th in the world’s largest economies, with an unemployment rate of only 4%, so, as well as the sunny weather, there will be an abundance of job opportunities for you to snap up.
 Send My Bag is here to offer guidance on finding a job in Australia, to help make the process fast and easy so that you will soon be jetting off to enjoy the Aussie way of life.

 Job Sectors with the Most Opportunities

-Agriculture is another large field, but the employment economy is dominated by the services sector, especially engineering, utilities and medical services.
-Industry and tourism are also booming in the employment economy.
+The Australia economy is dominated by the services sector, followed closely by agriculture.
+Tourism is also big business, especially in big towns and cities.
 Sub-divisions of the services sector include both business and consumer-related services, and so, if you aren’t a 9-5 office person, you can choose from service fields like hospitality and retail.
 Hospitality is said to account for one in twenty jobs in Australia.
 These are even better options if you are only moving to Australia temporarily, when you could snap up a job in a bar, restaurant, or hotel on a beach, and benefit from the more casual and flexible hours.

 Australian Work Culture